benpariswork/Directory-Rename-er/readme.md

 # Directory Renam-er

-A short python script that renames the files in a directory systematically.
+A short python script that systematically renames the files in a directory.

 ## Description